ooosaretin/google-search-selenium/README.md

-For a **Google Search Selenium Automated Test** with video and screenshot recordings in your GitHub repository, your README should clearly outline the project’s purpose, setup, execution, and details about the recordings.
-Here's an example of how to structure your README:

----

 # Google Search Selenium Automated Test

 This repository contains an automated test suite for **Google Search** using **Selenium WebDriver**.
 The test automates a search query on Google, performs basic validations, and captures **video** and **screenshots** during test execution for better visualization and debugging.